tensorx/tensorx/docs/templates/start/install.md

 # to install it without adding it as a dependency simple run
 poetry run pip install tensorflow
 ```
 `poetry run` will run a given command inside the project current `virtualenv`

-And once again, running `poetry install` when a `poetry.lock file is present resolves and installs all
-dependencies listed in `pyproject.toml`, but Poetry uses the exact versions listed in poetry.lock`